Newbury Street

 Newbury Street is located in the Back Bay area of Boston, Massachusetts, in the United States.
 It runs roughly east–west, from the Boston Public Garden to Brookline Avenue.
-The road crosses many major arteries along its path, with an entrance to the Massachusetts Turnpike westbound at Massachusetts Avenue.
-Newbury Street is a destination known for its many retail shops and restaurants.
+The road crosses several major arteries along its path, with an entrance to the Massachusetts Turnpike westbound at Massachusetts Avenue.
+Newbury Street is known for its retail shops and restaurants.

 Description

 East of Massachusetts Avenue, Newbury Street is a mile-long street lined with historic 19th-century brownstones that contain hundreds of shops and restaurants, making it a popular destination for tourists and locals.
 Most of the "high-end boutiques" are located near the Boston Public Garden end of Newbury Street.
 As the address numbers climb, the shops become slightly less expensive and more bohemian up to Massachusetts Avenue.

-West of Massachusetts Avenue the street borders the Massachusetts Turnpike on its unbuilt southern side, while the northern side is reserved mainly for parking and rear service entrances for buildings on Commonwealth Avenue.
+West of Massachusetts Avenue, the street borders the Massachusetts Turnpike on its unbuilt southern side, while the northern side is reserved mainly for parking and rear service entrances for buildings on Commonwealth Avenue.
 Newbury Street is interrupted by the Muddy River and Charlesgate Park.
-It then continues to border the Massachusetts Turnpike on its southern side until it meets Brookline Avenue.
-A proposed major project for decking over the Massachusetts Turnpike to west of Massachusetts Avenue could allow for expansion of the shopping district.
+It then continues to border the Turnpike on its southern side until it meets Brookline Avenue.
+The shopping district might be able to expand as a result of a major project that is being considered for decking over the Turnpike to the west of Massachusetts Avenue.

 Newbury Street has a mix of shops and eateries.
-Its renovated brownstone buildings feature coffee shops, cafes and restaurants, with stores at all retail levels.
-However, due to the concentration of up-scale stores at its lower end, it's known as one of the most expensive streets in the world.
+Its renovated brownstone buildings feature coffee shops, cafes, and restaurants, with stores at all retail levels.
+However, due to the concentration of upscale luxury stores at its easternmost end, it is known as one of the most expensive streets in the world.